project-ncl/gradle-manipulator/CONTRIBUTING.md

+# Development

+Contributions to the project are very welcome!
+Please submit pull requests with any changes (preferably with tests).

+### Documentation

+The documentation for the project can be found [here](https://project-ncl.github.io/gradle-manipulator/).
+In order to edit the website checkout the `gh-pages` branch.
+It is possible to use Jekyll (https://help.github.com/articles/using-jekyll-with-pages) to preview the changes.
+Jekyll can be run with `jekyll serve --watch -V`

 ### IDE Config and Code Style

 This project has a strictly enforced code style.
 Code formatting is done by the Eclipse code formatter, using the config files